The most successful church Facebook ads stand out to users and help you grow your church. But, what do they do differently?

-- Return on ad spend – This compares what your spending to what you’re getting in return.
+- Return on ad spend – This compares what you’re spending to what you’re getting in return.

-- Cost per click and click through rate – Both focus on how much people like your ad and engage with it.
+- Cost per click and click-through rate – Both focus on how much people like your Facebook ad and engage with it.

-- Cost per action – Compare this to the other metrics to better see how effective your ads are in comparison to what you’re spending.
+- Cost per action – Compare this to the other metrics to better see how effective your Facebook ad campaign is in comparison to what you’re spending.

 11. Create A Great Landing Page

-Finally, one of the most overlooked elements of successful church Facebook ads is a great landing page.
-This doesn’t always mean a traditional landing page.
+One of the most overlooked elements of successful church Facebook ads is a great landing page.
+This doesn’t always mean a traditional church advertising landing page.
 It could be any page on your church’s website, including blog posts.

 What matters most is that the page you’re linking to provides more information to the user who clicked your ad.
 It needs to be highly relevant and keep engaging the user.
 Otherwise, they won’t continue engaging with your church online.